zy26/ICTD/README.md

 #Return value is a list, which the first element is the predicted proportion and
 #the second element is the predicted markers of ICTD
 ```
+# Dependencies

+We also provide a Docker image to recreate the compute environment.
+See the Dockerfile for more details.(Coming soon!)